The MicroMeet evolved into much more this

 Absolutely the best letterhead meet ever!

 I'm so glad I decided to go after all.
-Such a great turn out and a wonderful opportunity to
+Such a great turn out and a wonderful opportunity to sit at the feet of the masters learning the craft that we love!

-Ron and Kristi Percell's most gracious and generous hospitality made everyone feel like
+Ron and Kristi Percell's most gracious and generous hospitality made everyone feel like part of the family.

 And thanks again Warren, Jerry and William for the beautiful lettering on my van!!!